 Some general tips about why bikes rock…

 Cars are a big eco-problem.
 According to the Worldwatch Institute, there’s an average of 1 car per 12 people worldwide – except in the US, where the average is 1 car per 2 people.
 The EPA notes that every twenty years the amount of vehicle travel doubles.
 A recent study noted that upward of 20,000 air-pollution-related deaths per year, per degree Celsius, may be due to greenhouse gas and the EPA ranks transportation as the second largest contributor to greenhouse gases.
 While the Clean Air Task Force reports that, “Diesel exhaust shortens the lives of 70,000 Americans each year,” which includes 3,000 lung cancer U.S. deaths a year.
 It’s way out of hand.
 Biking is one way to cut down on this problem.

 Bikes are less stressful.
 Sitting in traffic is not healthy and some folks do more than their fair share.
 One study shows that people living in L.A collectively spend about 100,000 hours a day in traffic jams – that’s insane.

 Bikes are inexpensive compared to cars.
-Especially if you buy a used bike (I’ll post some tips for this later).
+Especially if you buy a used bike.

 Bikes help fight the obesity epidemic.
 An estimated 300,000 deaths, give or take are caused by obesity each year.
 Biking is a safe, low-impact, aerobic activity for people of all ages.
 The League of American Bicyclists notes that a 150-pound cyclist burns 410 calories while pedaling 12 miles.
 You won’t get fit sitting in a car.